boalang/NR/README.md

 ### Prerequisites

 You need to install Java.
-Boa<sub>g</sub> compiler is written in java.
+Boa<sub>g</sub> compiler is written in Java.
 It can be downloaded [here](https://www.oracle.com/technetwork/java/javase/downloads/index.html).

 ### Run Boa<sub>g</sub>
 These instructions will get you a command line, jupyter notebook, Docker container, and Hadoop version of  Boa<sub>g</sub>.
 You can also set up a programming environment in Eclipse.